In cooler climes and even in tropical areas, the neck tube and knit hat is a versatile and essential piece of gear.

 The one extremity that continues to get heated blood is the head.
 The body must keep the brain functioning for survival.
 Thus heat loss from the head is a serious concern.

-One venerable style of hat is the knitted woolen hat, often called a woolly hat, sock cap, skull cap, tuque, knit cap, knit hat, snow cap, stocking cap, wooly hat, chook, skully, beanie, tossle cap, ski cap or snow hat.
+One venerable style of hat is the knitted woolen hat, often called a woolly hat, sock cap, skull cap, tuque, knit cap, knit hat, snow cap, stocking cap, watch hat, chook, skully, beanie, tossle cap, ski cap or snow hat.
 Nowadays it’s often sewn from synthetic fleece fabric.

 Typically, it’s lightweight, crushable and takes little space in your pack or pocket.
 It’s worth carrying one.